pravega/bookkeeper-operator/doc/rollback-cluster.md

 Reason: UpgradeFailed
 Message: <Details of exception/cause of failure>
 ```
-After an Upgrade Failure the output of `kubectl describe pravegacluster pravega` would look like this:
+After an Upgrade Failure the output of `kubectl describe bk bookkeeper` would look like this:

 ```
-$> kubectl describe  bk pravega-bk
+$> kubectl describe bk bookkeeper
 . . .
 Spec:
 . . .